Looking for the best things to do in Cancun? We can help!

 Cancun, found in Mexico’s Mayan Riviera, is an area of beautiful beaches, stunning scenery and is teeming with a range of activities.

-Some of our fondest memories of Cancun include hours spent on the many beaches, mornings exploring nearby cenotes and Mayan ruins with visiting friends, afternoons enjoying snorkeling as a family in underwater wildlife sanctuaries and visiting eco-theme parks.
+Some of our fondest memories of Cancun include lazy afternoons on the beach, mornings exploring cenotes and Mayan ruins with visiting friends, and sunny days snorkeling as a family in underwater wildlife sanctuaries and visiting eco-theme parks.

-We loved spending evenings watching amazing shows and hanging with the locals on Sundays, and spending warm days in parks and cooler days in malls, as well as going to far flung restaurants all along the coast and even over to Cozumel.
+We loved spending evenings watching amazing shows, hanging with the locals downtown on Sundays, spending warm days in parks and cooler days in malls, as well as going to far flung restaurants all along the coast and even over to Cozumel.

 We’re even so enamored with Mexico’s beautiful gulf coast that we’ve seriously considered buying property in Mexico on numerous occasions.
 Once the kids are on their own, Mexico’s Mayan Riviera area will likely be our winter home.
-We’re also always one click away from chartering a plane to Cancun with Air Charter Service (ACS) anytime we see a hint of snow here in Canada.
+We’re also always one click away from hopping on a plane to Cancun any time we see a hint of snow here in Canada.

 With all that said, we’ve discovered more than a few of the best things to do in Cancun, Mexico, along with the Mayan Riviera.
 Let us know which ones are your personal favorites!